Wagyu Katsu Sandwich

 - Flour and Egg - When breading Japanese katsu, the flour, and egg act as a glue that helps the panko stick to the cutlet.

 - Panko - Panko literally means "powdered bread" in Japanese and is a coarse breadcrumb that's made from the white part of sandwich bread.
 If you can't find it near you, you can pulse some sandwich bread in a food processor to make it at home.
+If you're making the considerable investment of using Wagyu, making fresh panko is definitely worth the small amount of time it takes.

 How to make a Wagyu Sandwich